LoginRadius/docs/content/references/api/oidc/index.md

 ---
 title: OpenID code
-description: Addition to user registration systems is the ability to define roles for your users and restrict access to portions of your site based on user permissions.
+tags: ["OpenID"]
+description: "This is a document detailing the LoginRadius OpenID APIs."
 path: "/references/api/oidc"
 ---